Last week as I was getting ready for work, my wife said, “I could totally see you being a speaker someday.” Her words seemed to come out of nowhere.

 Trusting the Inner Voice

-I will listen to those voices no longer.
+But today, I’m making a decision to listen to those voices no longer.

-I will listen to the voice that says:
+Instead, I will listen to the voice that says:

-Don’t doubt your heart.
-Don’t doubt your story.
-Don’t doubt Me.
+Don’t doubt your heart, don’t doubt your story, don’t doubt Me.

 Advice from a Friend